Weighted function spaces: convolutors, multipliers, and mollifiers: Translation-invariant Banach function spaces

 $(iv)$ If $F_{\approxim} = E_{\approxim}$, then $F_{\semloc} = (F_{\approxim})_{\semloc} = (E_{\approxim})_{\semloc} = E_{\semloc}$ from $(iii)${\rm;} if conversely $F_{\semloc} = E_{\semloc}$, then $F_{\approxim} = (F_{\semloc})_{\approxim} = (E_{\semloc})_{\approxim} = E_{\approxim}$ again from $(iii)$. \end{proof}

-\begin{remark} By Lemma \ref{l:DotandSemilocProp}, the semi-local space $E_{\semloc}$ of $E$ is uniquely determined by the approximation space $E_{\approxim}$ of $E$, and vice-versa.
-Different solid TIBFs of bounded type can have the same approximation and semi-local space, see Remark \ref{rem:SameApproximSp}. \end{remark}
+\begin{remark} By Lemma \ref{l:DotandSemilocProp}, the multiplication module completion $E_{\semloc}$ of $E$ is uniquely determined by the essential part $E_{\approxim}$ of $E$, and vice-versa.
+Different solid TIBFs of bounded type can have the same essential part and multiplication module completion, see Lemma \ref{l:MEBasicTIBF} to follow. \end{remark}

-We now give a useful alternative formulation for the semi-local space.
-By $C_0(\mathbb{R}^d)$, we denote the space of continuous functions vanishing at infinity.